carlostoek/yabot/README.md

 - **Middleware Support**: Request/response processing pipeline
 - **Extensible Design**: Easy to extend with new commands and features

+## Requirements

+### Functional Requirements

+1. **Telegram Bot Configuration**
+   - WHEN the bot is initialized THEN the system SHALL establish a connection with Telegram API using a valid bot token
+   - WHEN the bot token is invalid THEN the system SHALL log an appropriate error and fail gracefully
+   - WHEN the bot is configured THEN the system SHALL support both polling and webhook modes for receiving updates
+   - WHEN the bot starts THEN the system SHALL validate all required configuration parameters before beginning operation

+2. **Basic Command Implementation**
+   - WHEN a user sends /start command THEN the bot SHALL respond with a welcome message and basic usage instructions
+   - WHEN a user sends /menu command THEN the bot SHALL display the main menu with available options
+   - WHEN a user sends an unrecognized command THEN the bot SHALL respond with a helpful message explaining available commands
+   - WHEN commands are executed THEN the bot SHALL respond within 3 seconds under normal network conditions
+   - WHEN multiple users send commands simultaneously THEN the bot SHALL handle all requests without blocking

+3. **Webhook Integration**
+   - WHEN webhook mode is enabled THEN the system SHALL configure a secure HTTPS endpoint for receiving Telegram updates
+   - WHEN a webhook receives an update THEN the system SHALL process it asynchronously without blocking other requests
+   - WHEN webhook configuration fails THEN the system SHALL fallback to polling mode and log the webhook error
+   - WHEN the webhook endpoint receives invalid requests THEN the system SHALL reject them and log security warnings
+   - WHEN webhook SSL certificate is invalid THEN the system SHALL fail with a clear error message during configuration

+4. **Error Handling and Logging**
+   - WHEN any error occurs THEN the system SHALL log the error with timestamp, severity level, and context information
+   - WHEN a user encounters an error THEN the bot SHALL respond with a user-friendly error message without exposing system details
+   - WHEN critical errors occur THEN the system SHALL attempt graceful recovery and continue operating if possible
+   - WHEN the bot is unable to send a message THEN the system SHALL retry with exponential backoff up to 3 attempts

+5. **Message Processing**
+   - WHEN a text message is received THEN the system SHALL route it to the appropriate handler based on content
+   - WHEN an unsupported message type is received THEN the bot SHALL inform the user about supported message types
+   - WHEN message processing takes longer than expected THEN the system SHALL send a "processing" indicator to the user
+   - WHEN message handlers are registered THEN the system SHALL support middleware for preprocessing and postprocessing

+### Non-Functional Requirements

+1. **Performance**
+   - The bot SHALL respond to commands within 3 seconds under normal conditions
+   - The system SHALL handle at least 100 concurrent users without performance degradation
+   - Memory usage SHALL not exceed 512MB during normal operation

+2. **Security**
+   - All communication with Telegram API SHALL use HTTPS/TLS encryption
+   - Bot token SHALL be stored securely using environment variables
+   - Webhook endpoint SHALL validate incoming request signatures
+   - User input SHALL be sanitized to prevent injection attacks

+3. **Reliability**
+   - The bot SHALL have 99% uptime during operational hours
+   - System SHALL automatically restart after crashes with state preservation
+   - Failed message deliveries SHALL be retried with exponential backoff
+   - Critical errors SHALL be logged with sufficient detail for debugging

+4. **Usability**
+   - Command responses SHALL be clear and include helpful instructions
+   - Error messages SHALL be user-friendly and actionable
+   - Menu navigation SHALL be intuitive with clear option descriptions
+   - Bot SHALL provide help documentation accessible via commands

 ## Project Structure

 ```